 Help us make your flight as comfortable as possible.
 At LAN we offer solutions for various needs.
 Request them in advance at our Contact Center or LAN offices.

-If you have a health condition that requires special attention, you must inform us so that we can evaluate the conditions under which you can fly.
+If you have a health condition that requires special attention, you must contact us at least 48 hours before the departure of your flight so that we can evaluate the conditions under which you may fly.
 Ask your doctor to fill out the MEDIF form or, if you prefer, present a medical certificate that contains the following information:

 - Personal details of the patient and the treating doctor.